 Information for Partners:

-Visit our partner pages for more information about our Naturally Healthy initiative – including information on the Devon Working Group, links to latest evidence and partner projects.
+Visit our partner pages for more information about our Naturally Healthy initiative – including information on the Devon NH Forum, links to latest evidence and partner projects.

 Devon LNP is proud to be part of the Planetary Health Alliance.
 This is an international consortium building a rigorous evidence base for informing policy solutions aimed at optimizing both human health and that of the environment.
 What we do to the world comes back to affect us, and not always in ways that we would expect.
 Understanding and acting upon these challenges calls for massive collaboration across disciplinary and national boundaries.
 The Planetary Health Alliance provides a platform to do just that.